 Strategy is reusable.
 It may require adjustment or modification, but having a strategy as a starting point makes it easier to replicate results.
 Without strategy, we have to re-invent the wheel every time we want to do something.
 A strategy gives us a template for where to start the next time a similar problem appears.

 If we use the analogy of strategy as a menu, think about what a menu is.
 It’s a repeatable process, a repeatable framework.
 If, for example, our Thanksgiving holiday dinner menu is always turkey, stuffing, cranberry sauce, corn, and pumpkin pie, then we don’t have to reinvent the wheel every year.
 We might change our methods, our recipes, but the core plan remains the same.

-As marketers, our menu probably looks similar from quarter to quarter.
-We work towards a similar outcome, usually brand awareness or lead generation, and we have a variety of “dishes” we prepare, from email marketing to SEO to radio.
+As marketers, our marketing menu probably looks similar from quarter to quarter.
+We work towards a similar outcome, usually brand awareness or lead generation, and we have a variety of “dishes” we prepare, from email marketing to SEO to social media to content marketing to even old methods like newspapers.
 Our marketing recipes change frequently, but the menu is more or less the same, which means we are free to spend more time improving our recipes than figuring out what belongs on the menu every week/month/quarter/year.

 In marketing, effective strategy that scales is worth its weight in gold.
 As with the cooking example, we will be free to focus our energy and efforts on making the strategy work or improving it, rather than spending too much time deciding what the strategy should be.
 This is why having a Golden Cookbook is so essential.
 With it, our strategies scale to meet any size problem.

 When we repeat and scale our effective marketing strategies, we grow.
 We amplify our impact.
 We increase the value of the work we do.
 We strengthen our competitive advantage.
 We achieve our marketing goals.